Newcastle upon Tyne: Music

 Newcastle's vernacular music was a mixture of Northumbrian folk music and nineteenth-century songs with dialect lyrics, by writers such as George "Geordie" Ridley, whose songs include one which became an unofficial Tyneside national anthem, "Blaydon Races".

 The 1960s saw the internationally successful rock group The Animals emerge from Newcastle night spots such as Club A-Go-Go on Percy Street.
 Other well-known acts with connections to the city include Sting, Bryan Ferry, Dire Straits and more recently Maxïmo Park.
 There is also a thriving underground music scene that encompasses a variety of styles, including drum and bass, doom metal and post-rock.

 Lindisfarne are a folk-rock group with a strong Tyneside connection.
 Their most famous song, "Fog on the Tyne" (1971), was covered by Geordie ex-footballer Paul Gascoigne in 1990.
 Venom, reckoned by many to be the originators of black metal and extremely influential to the extreme metal scene as a whole, formed in Newcastle in 1979.
 Folk metal band Skyclad, often regarded as the first folk metal band, also formed in Newcastle after the break-up of Martin Walkyier thrash metal band, Sabbat.
 Andy Taylor, former lead guitarist of Duran Duran was born here in 1961.
 Brian Johnson was a member of local rock band Geordie before becoming the lead vocalist for Australian band AC/DC.

 Dire Straits frontman Mark Knopfler.
 His song "Local Hero" is played at St. James Park before the start of every Newcastle United home game.

 Newcastle is the home of Kitchenware Records (c.
 1982), previously home to acclaimed bands such as Prefab Sprout, Martin Stephenson and the Daintees and The Fatima Mansions.
 The members of Lighthouse Family met at Newcastle University; the music video for their hit single "High" features the city's Tyne Bridge.

 The 1990s boom in progressive house music saw the city's Global Underground record label publish mix CDs by the likes of Sasha, Paul Oakenfold, James Lavelle, and Danny Howells recording mix compilations.
 The label is still going strong today with offices in London and New York, and new releases from Deep Dish and Adam Freeland.

 Newcastle's leading classical music ensemble is the Royal Northern Sinfonia, which was founded in 1958 and performed regularly at Newcastle City Hall until 2004.
-Nowadays it is based at The Sage, Gateshead.
+Nowadays, it is based at the Glasshouse International Centre for Music in Gateshead.

 ICMuS, Newcastle University's music department, has been a driving force for music in the region, producing innovative work, organising concerts and festivals, instigating the first degree programme in folk music in the British Isles, and engaging creatively with communities in the region.